The University of Kansas Libraries

 Spahr Engineering Library

-Located between Learned and Eaton Halls, this library features collaborative and individual study space, as well as resources to support engineering fields.
+Located between Learned and Eaton Halls, this library features collaborative and individual study spaces, as well as collections and resources to support engineering fields.

 Murphy Art & Architecture Library